 Joseph and the Amazing Technicolor Dreamcoat is playing the London Palladium this summer – here’s who’s on the cast.

-Announced in November 2018, a West End revival of Joseph and the Amazing Technicolor Dreamcoat will open the Palladium on June 27 for an 11-week engagement.
+Announced in November 2018, a West End revival of Joseph and the Amazing Technicolor Dreamcoat will open at the London Palladium on June 27 for an 11-week engagement.

 Currently booked to play until September 8, the full cast has now been confirmed.